-- (1) The certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - (2) The CA obtains evidence that the certificate was misused; - (3) The CA is made aware that a subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - (4) The CA is made aware of any circumstance indicating that use of a FQDN or IP address in the certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - (5) The CA is made aware that a wildcard certificate has been used to authenticate a fraudulently misleading Subordinate FQDN; - (6) The CA is made aware of a material change in the information contained in the certificate; - (7) The CA is made aware that the certificate was not issued in accordance with these requirements or the CA's CP/CPS; - (8) The CA determines or is made aware that any of the information appearing in the certificate is inaccurate; - (9) The CA's right to issue certificates under these requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - (10) Revocation is required by the CA's CP and/or CPS; or - (11) The CA is made aware of a demonstrated or proven method that exposes the subscriber's private key to compromise, methods have been developed that can easily calculate it based on the public key (such as a Debian weak key, see https://wiki.debian.org/SSLkeys), or if there is clear evidence that the specific method used to generate the private key was flawed.
+- (1) The certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6: - (2) The CA obtains evidence that the certificate was misused; - (3) The CA is made aware that a subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - (4) The CA is made aware of any circumstance indicating that use of a FQDN or IP address in the certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - (5) The CA is made aware that a wildcard certificate has been used to authenticate a fraudulently misleading Subordinate FQDN;

+- (6) The CA is made aware of a material change in the information contained in the certificate; - (7) The CA is made aware that the certificate was not issued in accordance with these requirements or the CA's CP/CPS; - (8) The CA determines or is made aware that any of the information appearing in the certificate is inaccurate; - (9) The CA's right to issue certificates under these requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - (10) Revocation is required by the CA's CP and/or CPS; - (11) The CA is made aware of a demonstrated or proven method that exposes the subscriber's private key to compromise, methods have been developed that can easily calculate it based on the public key (such as a Debian weak key, see https://wiki.debian.org/SSLkeys), or if there is clear evidence that the specific method used to generate the private key was flawed, or - (12) For S/MIME certificate, the CA receives notice or otherwise becomes aware of any circumstance indicating that use of the email address in the certificate is no longer legally permitted.